 As a licensed Master Social worker, I’m also a helpful resource for students experiencing emotional distress.
 I’m able instruct students in relaxation techniques to help reduce anxiety or behavioral skills to reduce procrastination, as these are often major stumbling blocks for students who underperform in class or on standardized tests.

 In my spare time, I teach a tai chi course focused on preventing falls to older clients, read fiction voraciously (especially classics, but I have a soft spot for fantasy novels), play the Celtic harp, co-lead a Girl Scout troop, and serve as Secretary and Webmaster for the PTO and a mental health crisis volunteer for the Medical Reserve Corps.
 I also enjoy family time with my marathon-running husband, four rescue cats, and my lovely eleven-year-old daughter, who is an academically and artistically gifted speed-reader, but also struggles with attention deficit disorder.
 I follow new research and developments on learning disabilities with a keen interest, and apply the information to my work with other students.

-University of North Texas - Bachelors, English
+Undergraduate Degree: University of North Texas - Bachelors, English

-SUNY at Albany - PhD, Social Psychology
+Graduate Degree: SUNY at Albany - PHD, Social Psychology

 ACT Composite: 27